 The history of Georgian chant comprises music sung for the Georgian Orthodox liturgical services.
 It developed over several centuries, and was maintained as an oral tradition until the end of 19th century, when only a handful of older singers could remember the more sophisticated, rare variants and the all-important skill of improvised harmonization in three voices.
-Thankfully, a handful of people recognized the imminent loss of the chant tradition, and worked to save at least some portion of it (the rest of this page is quoted from the Tbilisi State Conservatory website: www.polyphony.ge/
+Thankfully, a handful of people recognized the imminent loss of the chant tradition, and worked to save at least some portion of it (the following text has been edited from a text found on the Tbilisi State Conservatory website: www.polyphony.ge/

 More than eight thousand hymns transcribed in the 1880s and 1920s by famous public and church figures such as Pilimon Koridze, Vasili and Polievktos Karbelashvili, Razhden Khundadze, and Ekvtime Kereselidze, represent the treasure of Georgian church hymns.
-They reflect various traditions of the centuries-long history of Georgian church singing.
+The publishing press of Maksime Sharadze printed the first chant books starting in 1895.

 Churches and monasteries in almost all provinces of Georgia had their own schools of chant.
 Today many traditional schools of chant bear the names of these very monasteries, specifically, the Gelati, Shemokmedi and Svetitskhoveli schools of chant.

-Gelati Monastery had compiled the basic achievements of chanting from the “Golden Age” and from the earlier period of Georgian history.
-Here the root musical language developed, on which different branches of chanting school traditions were based.
-Thousands of chants were transcribed by Pilimon Koridze.
+Gelati Monastery served as a centre of chanting from the medieval “Golden Age” in the 12th century.
+In Gelati, the root of the musical language developed upon which various other branches would be founded.
+Thousands of Gelati monastery style chants were transcribed by Pilimon Koridze in the decades surrounding the turn of the century.
 The performers of those chants in most cases represented different chanting traditions and worked at churches and monasteries in different regions.
 But, the existence of the common musical basis and canon made it easier for people with different chanting traditions to chant together.
-Pilimon Koridze’s transcriptions serve as examples of this.
+Pilimon Koridze’s transcriptions serve as examples of this premise.

-It is known that “The Committee for the Revival of Georgian Chanting” first chose the following three chant performers: Dimitri Chalaganidze, Ivliane Tsereteli and Razhden Khundadze.
-The trio of chanters was supervised by a representative of the Shemokmedi school, a universally acclaimed chanter Anton Dumbadze, the “grandfather of the Gurian chanting, the one who revived and promoted Gurian chant all over Guria-Samegrelo.”
+It is known that “The Committee for the Revival of Georgian Chanting” led by Bishop Gabriel Kikodze first chose the following three chant performers: Dimitri Chalaganidze, Ivliane Tsereteli and Razhden Khundadze.
+The trio of chanters was supervised by a representative of the Shemokmedi school, the universally acclaimed chanter Anton Dumbadze, the “grandfather of Gurian chanting, he who revived and promoted Gurian chant all over Guria-Samegrelo.”

 Dimitri Chalaganidze was a son of Rostom Chalaganidze – once a famous chanter himself in Martvili.
 Rostom’s chanting teacher was Besarion (Dadiani) the Metropolitan Bishop of Chqondidi and consequently his son mastered the same chanting mode.